njamesgeorge1223/Oil-Energy-Sector-Analysis-Project/README.TECHNICAL.md

-The Jupyter Notebook, PyOilSectorAnalysis.ipynb, only requires the following Python scripts in the same folder with it:
+The Jupyter Notebook, PyOilSectorAnalysis.ipynb, requires the following Python scripts with it in the same folder:

 PyConstants.py